LineIndent/material_design_flet/README.md

 ## 2. Application Setup

-Once you have Flet Material on your system, you can try and run the following code snippet to make sure eveything is working properly:

-If you don't have Flet isntalled, installing Flet Material automatically installs it for you.
+After installing Flet Material, you can test if it's working properly by running the following code snippet:

 ```python
 import flet as ft